 “Rifle Match,” Wairarapa Daily Times, Volume XII, Issue 3819, 26 May 1891.

 “Masterton,” New Zealand Times, Volume LVI, Issue 2285, 15 August 1894.

-Alfred would manage the Eketahuna store, his brothers Lancelot and Marcus would manage Pahiatua and Alfredton stores.
-Herbert Brothers would be incorporated as A.H Herbert and Company Limited on 6 March 1905 and dissolved on 1 July 1992.
+Alfred managed the Eketahuna store, and his brothers Lancelot and Marcus managed Pahiatua and Alfredton stores.
+Herbert Brothers was incorporated as A.H Herbert and Company Limited on 6 March 1905 and dissolved on 1 July 1992.